Knowledge base

 Prerequisites

-- Have permission to manage filters: if you were invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has removed this right from their admin account.
+- Have permission to manage filters: if you were invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

 To access your Infomaniak mail settings: